Skip to main content

 account_enabledtrue if the service principal account is enabled; otherwise, false.
 Possible values are: true, false.Optional

-app_role_assignment_requiredSpecifies whether an appRoleAssignment to a user or group is required before Azure AD will issue a user or access token to the application.
-Not nullable.
+app_role_assignment_requiredSpecifies whether an appRoleAssignment to a user or group is required before Microsoft Entra ID will issue a user or access token to the application.
 Possible values are: true, false.Optional

 display_nameThe display name for the service principal.Optional

 preferred_single_sign_on_modeSpecifies the single sign-on mode configured for this application.
-Azure AD uses the preferred single sign-on mode to launch the application from Microsoft 365 or the Azure AD My Apps.
-The supported values are password, saml, external, and oidc.
-Possible values are: password, saml, external, oidc.Optional
+Microsoft Entra ID uses the preferred single sign-on mode to launch the application from Microsoft 365 or the Microsoft Entra My Apps.
+The supported values are password, saml, and oidc.
+Possible values are: password, saml, oidc.Optional

 Context Output#